-Indian food is the delicious combination of hot curry, cool yogurt, and exotic spices that truly can’t be beaten.
-If that description has you curious (or it made you hungry), here are half a dozen places to dine in Fort Worth.
+Those of us who love Indian food know that the combination of hot curry, cool yogurt, and exotic spices truly can’t be beaten.

-Maharaja is also one of Fort Worth’s longest-tenured Indian restaurants, and the slightly more formal, courtly atmosphere makes this somewhat of a celebration restaurant.
-You can even book a DJ if you’re in a party mood.
-The list of breads on the menu –– naan, roti, parantha, and kulcha –– is phenomenal, and a carb-lover's dream.
+One of Fort Worth’s longest-tenured Indian restaurants, and the slightly more formal, courtly atmosphere makes Maharja somewhat of a celebration restaurant.
+The length and breadth of the menu is staggering, and you’ll find classics like Mulligatawny muglai soup, both veggie and chicken pakoras, and a selection of meats and seafood from the tandoor oven.
+The list of bread on the menu –– naan, roti, parantha and kulcha –– is phenomenal, and a carb lover's dream.

-Sana Indian Restaurant and Grocery offers a variety of dishes from the whole of the region, including selections from the cuisine of Pakistan and Bangladesh.
-If you like what you’re tasting, the grocery can set you up to cook the food you like, with chutneys and the spices that are traditional to Indian cooking.
+Part restaurant, part grocery, Sana offers a variety of dishes from the whole of the region, including selections from the cuisine of Pakistan and Bangladesh.
+If you like what you’re tasting, the grocery can set you up to cook the food you like, with chutneys and spices that are traditional to Indian cooking.

-Swad Indian and Nepalese Cuisine is another newer restaurant that mashes up Indian cuisine with food and spices from neighboring areas.
-As the name suggests, eight different kinds of Himalayan momo (Nepalese dumplings) are on offer, along with spring rolls and at least one fried rice and protein special daily if you are concerned about the spice levels.
+Spice 8 mashes up Indian cuisine with food and spices from neighboring areas.
+As the name suggests, eight different kinds of momo are on offer, along with spring rolls and at least one fried rice and protein special daily if you are concerned about the spice levels.